-Net Income: Our net income for fiscal 2016 was \$165.5 million or \$0.16 per basic and diluted share compared to net income for fiscal 2015 of \$2,109.2 million or \$2.17 per basic and \$2.08 per diluted share.
+Net Income: Our net income for fiscal 2017 was \$4.1 million or \$0.00 per basic and diluted share compared to net income for fiscal 2016 of \$165.5 million or \$0.16 per basic and diluted share.
+The operating results for fiscal 2017 include the operating results of EnvisionRx.
 The operating results for fiscal 2016 include the operating results of EnvisionRx subsequent to the June 24, 2015 acquisition date.
-The decline in our operating results was driven primarily by the prior year reduction of the deferred tax asset valuation allowance of \$1,841.3 million, or \$1.80 per diluted share for fiscal 2015, which is further described in the "Income Taxes" section below.
-Also contributing to the decline was higher depreciation and amortization related to our acquisition of EnvisionRx and our increased capital spending, higher interest expense to fund the acquisition of EnvisionRx, higher LIFO charges, loss on debt retirements and transaction costs related to our acquisition of EnvisionRx and our pending Merger with WBA.
-These items were partially offset by an increase in Adjusted EBITDA.
+The decline in our operating results was driven primarily by a decline in Adjusted EBITDA and an increase in the Pharmacy Services segment amortization expense, partially offset by lower income tax expense, a \$33.2 million loss on debt retirement in the prior year and lower interest expense.